-The department offers six majors: Economics, Applied Economics, Mathematical Economics, Business and Economics, Computational Economics, and Economics and Political Science (Education majors only).
+The department offers six majors: Economics, Applied Economics, Mathematical Economics, Business and Economics, and Economics and Political Science (Education majors only).

 The Economics major and the Applied Economics majors lead to careers in the business world or government.
 The Mathematical Economics major is designed for students who intend to attend graduate school in economics or another quantitative field such as finance or operations research.
 It is also designed to serve students to work in quantitative fields immediately upon graduation, e.g., research analysts or actuaries.
-Computational Economics provides a liberal arts entry into the field of computer science.
 The combined Economics/Business Administration major allows students great flexibility in order to explore both fields.
 Finally, the teaching major in Political Science/Economics allows secondary education licensure students to obtain a solid background for teaching economics.